 Initially we started off with redesigning the existing site and planning needed features requested by client.
 We had long meetings due to number of persons participating on the clients side and each of them added must have requirements from UI, SEO, Accounting, Sales … every point of view.

 After the redesign was live we were excited to start our optimization of the website, since the design was a somewhat eclectic mix of options which each department noted as “must have”.
 We needed to introduce harmony between the components and see how the audience responds.

 Team had dozens ideas what to test from many online whitepapers, books and last but not least Optimizely certification and knowledge center.

 We started off with simple things.
 Since the website had a lousy slogan we tried to change it to see how it impacts overall performance.
 We were surprised when saw that few words on homepage can decrease bounce rate.

-We started the main optimisation from most important page in site — Checkout.
+We started the main optimization from most important page in site — Checkout.
 Here are the things whose variations we tested against themselves in various tests:

 And here are the changes, implemented to live:

 Here we did not have so many changes to test but few:

 - “+” color change to greenish in order to encourage user to change quantity

 - additional link “How do I get one” next to coupon code with pop up and latest coupon codes